-There are four metal tiers associated with health plans.
-Platinum plans generally have the highest premiums and the highest level of coverage, while Bronze plans generally have the lowest premiums and the lowest amount of coverage.
+There are four "metal" tiers associated with health plans.
+Typically, Platinum plans generally have the highest premiums and the highest level of coverage, while Bronze plans generally have the lowest premiums and the lowest amount of coverage.

-Below is an overview of the amount of coverage you can expect your health insurance plan to pay based on the metal tier.
+Below is an overview of the amount of coverage you can expect your health insurance plan to pay for based on the metal tier.
+Keep in mind, you must meet your deductible before insurance pays for many services.

 Platinum: Insurance pays 90% of your bill after you meet your deductible.
 You pay 10% of your bill.